ni/nimi-python/docs/nifgen/enums.rst

-        Applies a flat filter to the data with the passband value specified  in the NIFGEN_ATTR_OSP_FIR_FILTER_FLAT_PASSBAND attribute.
+        Applies a flat filter to the data with the passband value specified  in the :py:data:`nifgen.Session.osp_fir_filter_flat_passband` attribute.